scikit-hep/pyjet/README.rst

 Using an External FastJet Installation
 ---------------------------------------

-To take advantage of the full FastJet library and optimized O(NlnN) kt and anti-kt algorithms you can first build and install FastJet and then install pyjet with the ``--external-fastjet`` flag.
+To take advantage of the full FastJet library, including the jet area calculations and the optimized O(NlnN) kt and anti-kt algorithms, you can first build and install FastJet and then install pyjet with the ``--external-fastjet`` flag.
 Before building FastJet you will need to install `CGAL <http://www.cgal.org/>`_ and `GMP
 <https://gmplib.org/>`_.